Vortex Effects in Merging Black Holes and Saturons

 We boost the bubbles towards each other with different velocities and impact parameters.
 We observe that a sufficient condition for vortex formation is related to the relative phase between the two bubbles.
 Namely, in order to create a vortex, the chosen $\Delta \theta$ [see Eq.~\eqref{eq:bubblespherical}] should be equal to $\pi$.
 The reason is the following: The vortex ansatz for $\theta( x )$~\eqref{eq:bubbleaxial} at a fixed time gives opposite phase upon a rotation by $\pi$ in $\varphi$ for $n = 1$.
 Therefore, choosing the above offset for $\Delta\theta$ ensures proximity to the vortex bound state.
 Moreover, exactly at $\Delta \theta = \pi$ the merged bubble is subject to a ``point'' symmetry around its center, enforcing the presence of a vortex.
 As we shall see below, small deviations from the above condition only lead to temporal vortex formation.

 Once the relative phase is chosen, the initial conditions determine the kinematics.
 For a broad range of initial velocities, between $0.2$ and $0.8$, there exists a wide range of impact parameters comparable to the bubble radius, ensuring vortex formation.
+For example, for bubble relative velocities between $0.3$ and $0.5$, an impact parameter between $0.3$ and $0.8$ times the bubble radius is sufficient.
+This shows no significant tuning is needed for the impact parameter.

 The impact parameter, however, needs significantly more tuning for higher velocity.
 Moreover, the relevant range of parameters is affected by the thickness of the bubble wall as it seems generally easier to attain vorticity in the thin-wall regime.
 We believe this is happening due to the fact that for larger cores it is easier to generate high angular momentum at milder velocities, effectively resulting in a larger dynamical window.
 If the velocities are too high and/or the impact parameter is too large, the bubbles simply scatter off from each other.

 For definiteness, we will focus on three cases that exemplify the relevance of our findings when extrapolated to black holes~\footnote{We postpone a detailed analysis and characterization of the scattering dynamics for future work~\cite{Vortex-Future-Paper}.}.
 These cases correspond to different choices of $\Delta \theta = 0,\,0.95\,\pi,\,\pi$, while keeping all other parameters unchanged.
 We will refer to the first, second, and third cases as the {\it no-vortex}, {\it ejected-vortex} and {\it vortex} regimes, respectively.
 The reason behind these names will become apparent below.